Bring Back Launchpad on macOS 26 Tahoe

 When Apple released macOS 26 Tahoe, longtime Mac users were shocked to discover that the beloved Launchpad had been completely replaced with a new feature called Apps.
 This change left many users frustrated, as the new Apps feature offers significantly limited customization options compared to its predecessor.

 If you’re one of the many users missing the original Launchpad functionality, you’re not alone.
-The good news?
-While you cannot restore the original Launchpad in macOS 26 Tahoe, there are excellent third-party alternatives that bring back everything you loved about the classic experience.
+The good news: while you cannot restore the original Launchpad in macOS 26 Tahoe through a system setting, a focused Launchpad replacement can bring back the visual app grid, folders, and drag-and-drop organization.

 What Changed in macOS 26 Tahoe?